JakobOvrum/LuaD/README.markdown

  * Provide access to the entire underlying Lua C API (_Yes_)
  * Support Lua 5.2 (_Not yet_)

-Support for D1 *might* be added later, once the codebase is more stable.
-A hypothetical D1 version would lack some of LuaD's current features, like automatic class conversions.
-Support for Tango would be in a D1 version.
-Also, if Tango is ported to D2, LuaD will support it.

 Directory Structure
 ============================================